 - 1. not much at all, only the occasional document - 2.
-Constantly changing documents - 3.
+Documents with constantly changing formatting - 3.
 Design-heavy documents (e.g. Ad material)

 If you belong to this group, you might not profit from learning LaTeX too much, and you probably don't care for Markdown either.
 Creative design is difficult, unless you are very experienced already.